All Episodes

 So if anybody thinks that Ian here was tasteless by suggesting that Cheney invite Hillary next, let it be known that the handgun people have already made the joke.

-Well, thank you, sir.
+Well, thank you.

 Wait a minute.

-Uh that might be a double on Andre.
+That might be a double entre.

 I don't mean that at all.

-But let me go into Saddam Hussein here, because that's what I called about.
+But let me go into Saddam Hussein here because that's what I called about.

 Yeah.